Degree: Master of Science

 2. Maturity test

 The maturity test is an obligatory part of both Bachelor's and Master's degrees.
-From Spring 2010 on, the maturity test is either the Abstract or the Introduction of the thesis.
+From Spring 2010 onwards, the maturity test is the Abstract of the thesis.
 It will be separately evaluated without grading ("Passed"), and either written or oral feedback is provided by the supervisor.

 3. Review report and notification of acceptance